awsdocs/amazon-kendra-developer-guide/doc_source/query-suggestions.md

 Amazon Kendra *Query suggestions* can help your users type their search queries faster and guide their search\.

-Amazon Kendra suggests queries relevant to your users based on popular queries in the *query log*, or query history\.
+Amazon Kendra suggests queries relevant to your users based on popular queries in the query history or query log\.
 Amazon Kendra uses all of the queries your users search for and learns from these queries to make suggestions to your users\.
 Amazon Kendra suggests popular queries to users when they start typing their query\.
-Amazon Kendra suggests a query if the *prefix* or first few characters of the query matches what the user starts typing as their query\.
+Amazon Kendra suggests a query if the prefix or first few characters of the query matches what the user starts typing as their query\.

 For example, a user starts typing the query 'upcoming events'\.
 Amazon Kendra has learned from the query log that many users have searched for 'upcoming events 2050' many times\.
 The user sees 'upcoming events 2050' appear directly underneath their search bar, auto\-completing their search query\.
 The user selects this query suggestion by choosing the first search result, which is the document 'Upcoming events: What’s happening in 2050'\.